sjb9774/toggl-tools/README.md

 and this tool should simply be a pleasant means of interfacing with them.
 - [ ] Exceptions need to be handled gracefully.
   - [ ] Failed requests need to return useful messages to the user.
-- [ ] There must be adequate test coverage.
+- [ ] There must be adequate test coverage.atom
 - [ ] README needs to be up-to-date with all the above changes.

 Once these MVP goals are met, luxury functionality can begin to be planned.